organisciak/dissertation/document/6_subjective.md

 As a result, much literature focuses on issues of reconciling multiple contributions into a trustworthy output [@sheng_get_2008; @wallace_who_2011; @eickhoff_increasing_2012];

-\newthought{Though personalized crowdsourcing can be applied in numerous contexts}, it is particularly valuable in highly-specific on-demand settings: where a person might not have the time to spend on completing a task themselves, but the subjectivity of their needs paired with the specificity of the task means that there are few alternative options.
+\newthought{Though personalized crowdsourcing can be applied in numerous contexts}, it is particularly valuable in highly-specific on-demand settings: where a person might not have the time to spend on completing a task themselves, but the subjectivity of their needs alongside the specificity of the task means that there are few alternative options.
 Some people do not find optimal completion of such tasks to be worthwhile, a factor influenced by the perceived value of their time and their enjoyment of the task [@marmorstein_value_1992].
 This trade-off is present in areas such as price comparison shopping (ibid) and travel-planning [@gursoy_integrative_2004].
 This study does not make any assumptions about where the target person's preferences lie in balancing the quality cost of not personalizing, time cost of completing the task themselves, or monetary cost of personalization.